 To travel in the passenger compartment, the dog cannot weigh more than 20 pounds and must fit inside an airline approved carrier.
 The dog must be able to stand up and turn around in the carrier.

-You have to declare that you are bringing in a dog or cat at Aruba customs when you arrive so they can check the paperwork.
+Upon entry you have to declare to Aruba customs that you are bringing in a dog or cat so Customs can check the necessary paperwork.
 For visitors leaving Aruba on a flight to the US, you need to declare your bringing in a dog or cat at US customs so they can check they paperwork.